warren147/Password-Keeper/README.md

 ## Executing Program

 Download the code to your local device.
-Then, run the "Main.class" file to open the game.
+Then, run the "Main.class" file to open the GUI.

 ## Inspiration